swantron/swantron/content/posts/2025-12-31-chomptron.md

 It's free to use, nearly free to run (plz don't spam it), and actually useful.

 This was a fun one..
 I haven't done a project on GCP in a minute, so I sort of came up with the idea after designing the stack.
-Refreshing to keep a js project tidy.. super fast deploy cycle etc.
+The domain was waiting.Refreshing to keep a js project tidy.. super fast deploy cycle etc.